Polarization under rising inequality and economic decline: Case 2: Social payoffs

 \subsection{Bi-stability and Multi-stability}

-The qualitative difference between the fixed and social risk models presented in Figures 2 and 3 of the main text is the ability of the social risk model to sustain multiple stable equilibria.
+The qualitative difference between the first (Case 1) and second (Case 2) models presented in Figure 2 of the main text is the ability of the Case 2 model to sustain multiple stable equilibria.
 This is shown for the case of local mutations under the framework of adaptive dynamics.
 However pairwise invasion plots for the same parameter values used to produce Figure 3 of the main text reveal that both equilibria are in fact stable against all invaders (Figure S6).
-This leads to our conclusion that social risk can produce irreversible loss of low-polarization behavior absent coordinated behavioral shifts that bypass the disadvantage faced by rare invaders.
+This leads to our conclusion that Case 2 can produce irreversible loss of low-polarization behavior absent coordinated behavioral shifts that bypass the disadvantage faced by rare invaders.

-We also note that Eq.
-17 permits the possibility of equilibria that lay in the interior of strategy space i.e for values $0<p_g<1$ of the resident strategy.
-We illustrate the existence of such a stable interior equilibrium in Figure S7 below, and also not its vulnerability to environmental shifts which disrupt the equilibrium and lead to invasion by high or low polarization strategies.
+We also note that Eq.~17 permits the possibility of equilibria that lay in the interior of strategy space i.e for values $0<p_g<1$ of the resident strategy.
+We illustrate the existence of such a stable interior equilibrium in Figure S7 below, and also note its vulnerability to environmental shifts which disrupt the equilibrium and lead to invasion by high or low polarization strategies.